 The New Museum sits on unceded Indigenous land, specifically the homeland of the Lenape peoples.
+We acknowledge the genocide and continued displacement of Indigenous peoples during the colonial era and beyond.
 The island of Mannahatta in Lenapehoking has long been a gathering place for Indigenous people to trade and maintain kinship ties.
-Today, members of these communities continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways.
+Today, these communities continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways as sacred.

 In 2006, when the New Museum was doing excavation work, which included underpinnings on the adjacent lot, bone fragments were found embedded in a wall on the west end of the 195-197 Chrystie Street property.
 New York Landmarks Commission was notified, and archaeologists were called in.
 Their report is here.
 St. Philips Church consecrated the remains, and they were reinterred at Cypress Hill.

-This is a living land acknowledgement, and we will continue to revise and strengthen it in collaboration with community members.
+We would like to particularly thank Dr. Mabel O. Wilson for her guidance in creating this site heritage narrative.
+This is a living site heritage, and we will continue to revise and strengthen it in collaboration with community members.